Conrad Corfield: Civil service career

+In the British Raj

 In 1920 Corfield joined a batch of recruits into the Indian Civil Service.

 After initial training in the Punjab, in May 1921 Corfield was posted to New Delhi to serve as assistant private secretary to the Viceroy, Lord Reading.
 After holding this position for eighteen months, he was posted back to the Punjab for district work.
 In 1925 he was selected to join the Foreign and Political Department of the government of India, and his first appointment was that of Secretary to the Agent for the Western India States Agency.

 He was later transferred to the North West Frontier Province as Assistant to the Political Agent in Kalat.
 At the end of 1928, he was transferred in the same capacity to the Rajputana Agency.
-Three years later, he was placed in charge of the Political Agency in the Southern States of Central India and Malawa, but was quickly transferred again to Hyderabad State to serve as Secretary to the Resident in the Nizam's Dominions.
-In the Spring of 1932 he was posted to Rewa to handle administrative issues in the State and was made vice-president of the State Council.
-At the close of 1932 he returned to the England to serve as Adviser to the Delegation of Rewa at the third session of the Indian Round Table Conference.
-In 1934, Corfield was appointed Joint Secretary of the Foreign and Political Department, serving first under Lord Willingdon and later under Lord Linlithgow.
-In 1938 he became Resident in Jaipur, and then in 1940 transferred to the Punjab States in the same capacity.
-In 1945 Corfield was called up to become Political Adviser to the Crown Representative, Lord Wavell.
+Three years later, he was placed in charge of the Political Agency in the Southern States of Central India and Malawa, but was quickly transferred again to Hyderabad State to serve as secretary to the resident in the Nizam's Dominions.
+In the spring of 1932, he was posted to Rewa to handle administrative issues in the State and was made vice-president of the State Council.

+At the close of 1932 he returned to the England to serve as adviser to the Delegation of Rewa at the third session of the Indian Round Table Conference.
+In 1934, Corfield was appointed joint secretary of the Foreign and Political Department, serving first under Lord Willingdon and later under Lord Linlithgow.
+In 1938 he became resident in Jaipur, and then in 1940 transferred to the Punjab States in the same capacity.
+In 1945 Corfield was called up to become political adviser to the Crown Representative, Lord Wavell.
 In this role, Corfield was the official link between the Viceroy and the Princes of India.
-When Wavell was called back to England in the Spring of 1947, and Mountbatten was installed as Viceroy, Corfield continued as the new Viceroy's Political Adviser to the Crown Representatives.
+When Wavell was called back to England in the spring of 1947, and Mountbatten was installed as viceroy, Corfield continued as the new viceroy's political adviser to the Crown Representatives.

 Corfield remained in India until the British transfer of power to the governments of Nehru and Jinnah was completed in August of that year.

 Views on India

 Corfield was concerned about the rights of the princes in the independent India.
 He asserted that the princely states should be allowed to remain independent if they chose to do so.
-He also sought and received the permission of the British government to destroy the records that had been collected concerning the princes' personal lives.
-He felt these records could be used by the new government of India as blackmail against the princes.
+He also sought and received the permission of the British government to destroy four tons of records that had been collected concerning the princes' personal lives.
+He felt these records could be used by the new government of India as blackmail against the princes due to their often racy and scandalous content.

+In Britain

+On returning to Britain, Corfield had several occupations such as governor and vice-president of St Lawrence College, Chairman of Wokingham Division Conservative Association from 1950 to 1954 and chairman of Yateley Industries for Disabled Girls from 1954 to 1964..